 Two types of data were used.
-First, administrative data from the Colorado Department of Human Services Division of Child Welfare included all child abuse and neglect referrals since 2017, and administrative data from urban county law enforcement contained detailed information on all child abuse and neglect cases involving multi-disciplinary teams.
-Second, interviews were conducted with 32 caregivers involved in investigations focusing on perceptions of the investigative process.
+First, administrative data from an urban county's child welfare division included all child abuse and neglect referrals since 2017.
+In addition, administrative data from this urban county's law enforcement department contained detailed information on all child abuse and neglect cases involving multidisciplinary teams.
+Lastly, interviews were conducted with 32 caregivers involved in investigations focusing on perceptions of the investigative process.